slavaGanzin/await/README.md

   --fail -f	#waiting commands to fail
   --status -s	#expected status [default: 0]
-  --any -a	#terminate if any of command return expected status --exec -e	#run some shell command on success;
+  --any -a	#terminate if any of command return expected status --change -c	#waiting for stdout to change and ignore status codes --exec -e	#run some shell command on success;
            	# \1, \2 ... \n - will be subtituted nth command stdout
   --interval -i	#milliseconds between one round of commands [default: 200]